DETAILED ACTION

 However, Boulder appears not to expressly disclose the limitations in strikethrough above.
 However, in the same field of endeavor, Hawkins discloses a voting interface (Hawkins, Abstract), including ranked choice voting (Hawkins, Figs. 21-23),

-Regarding claim 2, Boulder as modified discloses the elements of claim 1 above, and further discloses before receiving the user deselection input: receiving an initial plurality of user selection inputs, each of the initial plurality of user selection inputs identifying an initially-selected one of the options; and updating the data to assign a respective initial rank to each of the initially-selected options, the ranks corresponding to an order of the initial plurality of user selection inputs (Boulder, Page 1 – Ranked choice voting interface including 6 options for ranked vote.
+Regarding claim 2, Boulder as modified discloses the elements of claim 1 above, and further discloses before receiving the user deselection input: receiving an initial plurality of user selection inputs, each of the initial plurality of user selection inputs identifying an initially-selected one of the options; assigning, by a processor, a respective initial rank for each of the initially-selected options, the initial ranks being assigned to corresponding to an order of the initial plurality of user selection inputs (Boulder, Page 1 – Ranked choice voting interface including 6 options for ranked vote.
 Biking, Running, and Skiing are each in a selected state, as are 1st, 2nd, and 3rd ranks, the ranking is indicated by the selection circle.
 The ranking is indicated by the selection circles.
 Pages 5-7 – input order corresponds to selected ranks.
 In the example shown, the inputs are 1st, 2nd, 3rd correspond to ranks 1, 2 and 3 respectively.
-Other correspondence is possible.
-Hawkins, Fig. 1 with ¶0098, ¶0104 – computer including processor and memory for processing the software implementation including receiving, storing and redisplaying votes cast. ¶0126, ¶0130, ¶0145 – storing and printing voting data).
+Other correspondence is possible while still corresponding to the input order.
+Hawkins, Fig. 1 with ¶0098, ¶0104 – computer including processor and memory for processing the software implementation including receiving, storing and redisplaying votes cast. ¶0126, ¶0130, ¶0145 – storing and printing voting data); and

 Regarding claim 3, Boulder as modified discloses the elements of claim 1 above, and further discloses wherein the output is provided only in response to a user input indicating that selections are complete, and wherein providing the output comprises causing the printing of a completed ballot or marking a preprinted ballot (Boulder, Page 4 – Results of the vote are shown in response to completion indication.
 Hawkins, Fig. 25 with ¶0177 – summary screen shown after the voter has completed voting.
 Voter is prompted to confirm the output. ¶0189, ¶0195 – printing the completed ballot in response to confirmation).